openfoodfacts/openfoodfacts-infrastructure/docs/stunnel.md

 * the side, where connection happens (*Stunnel Server 1* on the diagram)  is called **client side**
 * the other side accepts connections only from other stunnel instances and forward them to the exposed service, it is the **server side**

-Where as the **server side** port needs to be exposed publicly on the web
+Where as the **server side** port needs to be exposed publicly on the web, we want to avoid **client side** to be exposed on a public IP even inadvertently.

-We have two containers
+That's why we:
+* use reverse proxy for stunnel **server** services, and only those
+* use a specific container for stunnel **client** entrypoints, with only a private IP exposed.

 ## Configuration